chebfun/chebsite/docs/functions/chebfun/residue.md

 ---
-title: """residue"""
+title: "residue"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """residue"""
+function_name: "residue"
-snippet: """Partial-fraction expansion (residues)."""
+snippet: "Partial-fraction expansion (residues)."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- RESIDUE   Partial-fraction expansion (residues).
+<pre class="help-text"> RESIDUE   Partial-fraction expansion (residues).
     [R, P, K] = RESIDUE(B, A) finds the residues, poles and direct term of a partial fraction expansion of the ratio of two CHEBFUN objects B(s)/A(s).
     If there are no multiple roots,